 - having a home environment free of violence and abuse

-Generally, the more alcohol a person consumes during pregnancy, the higher the chance of FAS.
+Generally, the more alcohol a person consumes during pregnancy, the

 The frequency, strength, and quantity of alcoholic drinks have an effect, as well as the timing of consumption.
 Drinking alcohol late in a pregnancy increases the likelihood of FAS.